rbuurma/aydelotte-sem-2018/AydelotteLiberalArtsSeminarSyllabus.md

 ### Honors Program Investigation Overview

 Reading:

-“Honors Courses in American Colleges and Universities” (PDF in Drive) *Breaking the Academic Lock Step* (PDF in Drive) *Critique of a College*, 1967 (PDF in Drive)
+“Honors Courses in American Colleges and Universities” (PDF in Drive)

+*Breaking the Academic Lock Step* (PDF in Drive)

+*Critique of a College*, 1967 (PDF in Drive)

-Brooks, Reading for Honors at Swarthmore (PDF in Drive) Becker, *Academic Progression* (PDF in Drive)
+Brooks, Reading for Honors at Swarthmore (PDF in Drive)

+Becker, *Academic Progression* (PDF in Drive)

 The 2017-2018 Swarthmore College Honors Handbook

-Assignments:
-See the Redesigning Honors project page
+Assignments: see the Redesigning Honors project page

 ### Week 14: April 23, 2018
 ### Research Workshop I